Core Chiropractic Brighton, 2 Circus Parade, New England Road, Brighton, BN1 4GW

 Soothe Neck and Shoulder Tension: The Trapezius Stretch Your Brighton Chiropractor Recommends

-1. Set Your Posture: Sit up straight in a chair and anchor your left hand under the seat to keep your left shoulder pinned down.
+First, sit upright in a chair.
+Then place your left hand underneath the seat to keep your left shoulder relaxed and anchored.

-2. Tilt Your Head: Gently lower your right ear toward your right shoulder.
+Next, slowly lower your right ear toward your right shoulder.
+Keep your shoulders level throughout the movement.

-3. Deepen Gently: Place your right hand lightly on top of your head, applying just enough weight to increase the stretch along the left side of your neck.
+Then place your right hand gently on top of your head.
+Apply light pressure to deepen the stretch along the left side of your neck.

 Shoulder Stability Trio | Brighton Physiotherapist